techlivezheng/vimrc/README.md

 Vim-IDE
 =======

-This is a cleaning up of my personal vim configuration, intend to provide a good start point for using vim as a major development tool with some IDE like features.
+This is a cleaning up of my personal vim configuration, aims to provide a good start point for using vim as a major development tool with some IDE-like features.

-This was inspired by the following projects where some tricks and settings came from.
+It was inspired by the following projects where some tricks and settings came from.

 * [nvie's vimrc](https://github.com/nvie/vimrc)